nginx/unit-docs/source/configuration.rst

       }
    }

-Now, all request without a session cookie will be logged.
+Now, all requests without a session cookie will be logged.

 Example with NJS and the use of a template literal: